twolfson/record-a-cast/test/README.md

 ## `select-geometry.js`
 - Resize each edge of window via window "frame"
     - Verify bounds match as expected
+    - when we have a divisor enabled
+        - Verify bounds match as expected
 - Resize each corner of window via window "frame"
+    - Verify bounds match as expected
+    - when we have a divisor enabled
         - Verify bounds match as expected
 - Drag window around via interior handle
     - Verify moves window as expected
 - Drag window to edge of desktop